ajcbarcelita/CCDSTRU-MP/README.md

 # CCDSTRU-MP
-A CCDSTRU machine project by Aaron Barcelita and Cody Casem.
+A CCDSTRU machine project by Aaron Barcelita, Lance Xavier Lim, and Cody Casem.